davinov/angular-header-bar/README.md

 # angular-header-bar
 Header bar for stylish mobile-first apps

+## Installation
+`bower install my-way.angular-header-bar`

 ## Usage
-Include `mw.angular-header-bar-tpls.js` and require `mw.angular-header-bar` in your angular app.
+Include `mw.angular-header-bar-tpls.js` and `angular-header-bar.css`, then require `mw.angular-header-bar` in your angular app.
 This directive can be used as class, attribute or element.

 ```html